Fantom-foundation/consensus-rough-notes/Consensus-schema.md

 * all events in the frame are sorted according following rules:

  1. Smaller Lamport timestamp has priority;
- 2. Smaller creator's index has priority;
- 3. Smaller Lamport timestamp of `other (grand-)*parents` (recursively up to leaf events);
+ 2. Smaller Lamport timestamp of `other (grand-)*parents` (recursively up to leaf events);
- 4. Smaller hash value
+ 3. Smaller hash value

-*NB*: For large number of peers in the network, the Rule 3 would require significant amount of storage access operations and thus could be omitted or relaxed to other-parent's Lamport timestamp only.
+*NB*: For large number of peers in the network, the Rule 2 would require significant amount of storage access operations and thus could be omitted or relaxed to other-parent's Lamport timestamp only.

 * sorted events are finalised in the order.